Seamse/ci-project-five/README.md

 * As a site user I want to be able to select/order products based on type or cost etc. so that it's easier to find what I'm looking for:
 The site can be ordered based on price and rating.
 There is still a small bug present here however, which will be expanded upon in the bugs section.
 * As a site owner I want to be able to add products:
-Products can be added by the super user via the website (and of course the admin panel, but that's less desirable).
+Products can be added by the super user via the website.
 * As a site owner I want to be able to edit products:
 Products can be edited by the super user via the website.
 * As a site owner I want to be able to delete products: